Ura7/Rock-Paper-Scissors-Card-Game/README.md

 This project has been developed using JAVA.
+Each card has its own durability points and experience points for leveling up.
+For example, when a rock card encounters a scissors card, the rock reduces the scissors card’s durability.
+The rock card earns experience points, and the amount of damage dealt is added to the winning player’s score.

 Player vs Computer: